 The Bulloxer needs a moderate amount of exercise to stay healthy.

-Because of its fighting and working past, it likes to stay active in order to keep its brain stimulated, and its moods consistent.
+Because of its fighting and working past, it likes to stay active to keep its brain stimulated, and its moods consistent.

 The Bulloxer is going to need about 40-50 minutes of exercise per day, with activities like frisbee, flyball and any other games with an interactive aspect being its favorite.